drbean/curriculum/pages/homepage/markdown/BeliesAnyClaim.md

 ['give the lie to'](https://en.wiktionary.org/wiki/give_the_lie_to#English), though the wiktionary example there has as object a speech act, rather than a putative real-life event.

-Perhaps I am wrong and the prosecutors's use of the word is not incorrect.
+Perhaps I am wrong and the prosecutors' use of the word is not incorrect.

 Return to [WobblyEnglish](WobblyEnglish.html)